 The beaches below are within 90 minutes of the City, but you can see many of the best things to do in West Cork en route to them.

 1. Owenahincha Beach (65-minutes)

 Situated 7 miles from the buzzy village of Clonakilty is this popular Owenahincha Beach.
+This is arguably one of the best beaches in Cork.
 The sandy beach is long enough to traverse with much of its length backed by dunes.